maorfr/helm-inject/README.md

   inject upgrade [RELEASE] [CHART] [flags]

 Flags:
       --command string         injection command to be used (default "inject") --debug                  enable verbose output
       --dry-run                simulate an upgrade
+  -h, --help                   help for upgrade
+      --inject-flags strings   flags to be passed to injector, without leading "--" (can specify multiple).
+Example: "--inject-flags tls=optional,skip-inbound-ports=25,skip-inbound-ports=26"
       --injector string        injector to use (must be pre-installed) (default "linkerd") -i, --install                if a release by this name doesn't already exist, run an install --kubecontext string     name of the kubeconfig context to use --namespace string       namespace to install the release into (only used if --install is set).
 Defaults to the current kube config namespace
-      --set stringArray      set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
-      --timeout int          time in seconds to wait for any individual Kubernetes operation (like Jobs for hooks) (default 300)
+      --set stringArray        set values on the command line (can specify multiple) --timeout int            time in seconds to wait for any individual Kubernetes operation (like Jobs for hooks) (default 300)
       --tls                    enable TLS for request
       --tls-cert string        path to TLS certificate file (default: $HELM_HOME/cert.pem) --tls-key string         path to TLS key file (default: $HELM_HOME/key.pem) -f, --values stringArray     specify values in a YAML file or a URL (can specify multiple)
 ```